UK leadership favorite Truss stumbles over plan to slash pay

-LONDON (AP) — British Foreign Secretary Liz Truss has bolstered her front-runner status in the race to succeed Prime Minister Boris Johnson by gaining a valuable endorsement from a former rival.
-But the race remains volatile, and Truss was forced Tuesday to drop a proposal to cut some public sector salaries after the idea drew scorn from fellow Conservatives.
+LONDON (AP) — British Foreign Secretary Liz Truss, front-runner in the race to succeed Prime Minister Boris Johnson, was forced into a policy U-turn Tuesday, dropping a proposal to cut some public sector salaries after the idea drew scorn from fellow Conservatives.

+The blow came hours after Truss's campaign was boosted by a valuable endorsement from a former rival for the party leadership.

-Truss, who is running against ex-Treasury chief Rishi Sunak, said Monday that she would reduce salaries for civil servants living outside London, in cheaper parts of the country, as part of a “war” on public sector “waste.”
+Truss, who is running against ex-Treasury chief Rishi Sunak for the Conservative Party leadership, said Monday that she would reduce salaries for civil servants living outside London, in cheaper parts of the country, as part of a “war” on public sector “waste.”
 She said the move could save taxpayers up to 8.8 billion pounds ($10.8 billion) a year, but critics said it would mean cutting people's pay at a time when prices for food and fuel are soaring.

-Ben Houchen, the Conservative mayor of the deprived Tees Valley region of northeast England, said he was “actually speechless” at the idea.
+Ben Houchen, the Conservative mayor of the poverty-scarred Tees Valley region of northeast England, said it was a “horrifically bad” idea.

 “There is simply no way you can do this without a massive pay cut for 5.5m people including nurses, police officers and our armed forces outside London.
 So much that we’ve worked for in places like Teesside would be undone,” he wrote on Twitter.